frappe/erpnext/erpnext/docs/user/manual/en/stock/accounting-of-inventory-stock/index.md

 #### **Advantages**

-Perpetual Inventory system will make it easier for you to maintain accuracy of company's asset and expense values.
+Perpetual Inventory system will make it easier for you to maintain accuracy of organization's asset and expense values.
 Stock balances will always be synced with relevant account balances, so no more periodic manual entry has to be done to balance them.